-Oueer An all-inclusive term used to describe any gender identity or sexual orientation
+Oueer An all-inclusive term used to describe any gender identity or sexual orientation that contrasts traditional societal norms.
+Younger generations are more likely to identify with this term.

 Questioning An individual who is discovering their sexual orientation or gender identity.